 Unlike the stereotype, all the Parisians I met were friendly and helpful, waiting patiently while I butcher their beautiful language.
 One memorable moment was when a waiter took my order in French, patiently correcting my pronunciation, only to say, “Would that be all, Madame?” in perfect American English having lived in New York for a number of years.

 It can be overwhelming to think how old Paris is.
 Like REAL old.
 Like I can’t believe this is where Marie Antoinette met the guillotine old.
 THAT Marie Antoinette.
 It’s like my college textbook came alive in Paris.
 It’s all quite surreal when I stop to think about it.

-Traveling in Paris in August can have other type surreal moments.
+Traveling to Paris in August can have other type surreal moments.
 August is when most Europeans go on vacations, including Parisians.
-That means in some parts of Paris, all the shops would be closed, their owners away on a beach somewhere.
+That means in parts of Paris, all the shops would be closed, their owners away on a beach somewhere.

 But the streets would be thronged by tourists – hundreds of them peering into closed up storefronts, cameras around their necks like zombies in post-apocalyptic world.
 No single Parisian in sight.
 Surreal.

 So if you like Paris without the Parisians, definitely come in August.